pavanjit09/traffic-sign-detection-system/README.md

 [📂 Traffic Sign Dataset](https://drive.google.com/file/d/1yq1QKaKxueM9SYZBD68_FSqisYiLXrT4/view?usp=sharing)

 ## 📸 How It Works
 - Upload an image of a traffic sign.
 The model preprocesses the image and classifies it.
-The predicted traffic sign is displayed on the screen.
+The predicted traffic sign is displayed on the screen